Stu142/FreeCAD-STL-and-STEP-Export-Per-Configuration/README.md

 ### Constraints:

 - Only works with part design workbench, or parts with a body.
+- The name of the configuration will become the file name

 ## Configuration table Setup requirements!!
 For the macro to work, the property of the configuration table must be as follows.